Yelp Api Connector Bot

 1. Drop a function node onto the canvas

-2. in the function body assign the BaaS response to a messenger variable
+2. In the function body assign the API response to a messenger variable

 return msg;

-1. Drop the Template Node on to the canvas
+1. Drop the Interaction Node on to the canvas

 2. Edit the node